highlight/highlight/docs-content/general/6_product-features/6_metrics/1_overview.md

 slug: overview
 ---

-Metrics are features of your sessions, errors, logs, and traces that you can graph, analyze, and monitor.
-For a lot of cases, the data you need is already in highlight.io.
+Metrics are representations of your sessions, errors, logs, and traces that you can graph, analyze, and monitor.
+When understanding your business or application, the reality is that a lot of the data you need is already in highlight.io.

 You can find our metrics product at [app.highlight.io/metrics](https://app.highlight.io/metrics).